 The short answer is yes.
 Distracted driving is a big problem, resulting in thousands of deaths every year.
 Further, the problem is growing.

 If you or a loved one have been injured in an auto accident due to the actions of a distracted driver, you may be entitled to compensation.
-Our experienced auto accident lawyers are available 24/7, nights and weekends to evaluate your claim.
+Thomas J. Henry Law’s experienced auto accident attorneys are available 24/7, nights and weekends to evaluate your claim.
+Our firm has offices in Corpus Christi, San Antonio, Austin, and Dallas serving clients across Texas and nationwide.
 We can meet you wherever you reside, whether it be at home, at your workplace, or in the hospital.
 Contact us today for a free case review.